CollabAR-Source/CollabAR-Code/README.md

 ### 2.2 The Auxiliary-assisted multiview ensembler inference
 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/multiUser_inference.py.

+1. Change directory to the *CollabAR-Code* dir.
-1. Run the script as follows: `python .\multiUser_inference.py -multi-view-folder`
+2. Run the script as follows: `python .\multiUser_inference.py -multi-view-folder`
    - *multi-view-folder*: indicates dir that contains the multi-view images.
-2. You can see the *confidence scores*, *inference result* of a single image and also the aggregated *inference result* of all the images in the folder.
+3. You can see the *confidence scores*, *inference result* of a single image and also the aggregated *inference result* of all the images in the folder.

 As an example, we provide a group of multi-view images for the auxiliary-assisted multiview ensembler inference.
    - Run the script as follows: `python multiUser_inference.py .\test_image.`